alextsao1999/hypermind/README.md

 ## Grammer

-It's just like javascript but there is many differences
+It's just like javascript but there are many differences

 ```javascript
 file = import("file")